 Understand the spread of diseases or the future course of an outbreak

 Mathematical models can help us to understand how a disease is spread.
 They can help us anticipate the future course of an outbreak to better understand the potential impact in terms of how much of a population could potentially become infected.
 Models can also help us understand more about particular groups of people, for example who might be at greatest risk for contracting HIV or COVID-19.

 Evaluate the impact of public health interventions

-Models have been used to determine the impact of HIV prevention interventions and answer questions about their future impact.
+Models have been used to estimate the impact of HIV prevention interventions and answer questions about their future impact.
 Mathematical models do not predict the future, but they can help us understand what might happen in a given scenario.

 Evaluate the cost-effectiveness of public health interventions

 Cost-effectiveness is an estimation of the value for money of an intervention.
-Determining the cost-effectiveness of interventions can help us choose interventions or programs that will maximize health for the available resources.
+Estimating the cost-effectiveness of interventions can help us choose interventions or programs that will maximize health for the available resources.
 Cost-effectiveness will be discussed in greater detail in Lesson 2.